Potatosynthesis/Synthetic_Genesis/README.md

 ## Change log

+- v1.1.2
+  - Removed an alternate solution to Deadly Express.

 - v1.1.1
   - Made Escape Velocity more difficult by removing the second Shift text.
   - Merged change log into readme.
 (Not actually related to the pack content.)